kernel-coder/QtJson/README.md

 ======
 1) Include the QtJson.pri file into your pro file

-2) Create your class inhering the JObject class
+2) Create your class inheriting the JObject class

 3) Your class's default constructor shuold be marked with Q_INVOKABLE